meltyourface/blank/posts/Social-identities/Intersectionality-Support-Group-Discussing-Challenges-and-Coping-Strategies/index.md

 Case Study 1: Maria, a Latina first-generation immigrant, faces discrimination both for her gender and her race.
 Her colleagues often discredit her achievements and make patronizing remarks.

-Question: How does Maria's experience illustrate the interplay between multiple forms of discrimination, and what coping strategies might she use to deal with such situations?
+**Question**: How does Maria's experience illustrate the interplay between multiple forms of discrimination, and what coping strategies might she use to deal with such situations?

 Case Study 2: John, a Black gay man, experiences homophobia from his Black community and racism from the broader LGBTQ+ community.

-Question: How can John navigate these challenges and leverage his intersecting identities as strengths?
+**Question**: How can John navigate these challenges and leverage his intersecting identities as strengths?
 Can he build bridges between the two communities?

 Case Study 3: Aisha, a Muslim American woman wearing a hijab, faces cultural and religious bias.
 She feels excluded from conversations where other women discuss feminist issues.

-Question: How can Aisha reconcile her religious beliefs with her identity as a feminist, and how can her peers better include her in dialogues about women's rights?
+**Question**: How can Aisha reconcile her religious beliefs with her identity as a feminist, and how can her peers better include her in dialogues about women's rights?

 Confronting Stereotypes (15 minutes)